September 02, 2025

 Do not resubmit your own or another’s previously graded work.

-Do not commit complicity (unauthorized collaboration, presenting work as one’s own independent work, when it has been produced in whole or in part in conjunction with other people).
+Do not commit complicity (unauthorized collaboration, presenting work as one’s own independent work when it has been produced in whole or in part in conjunction with other people).

-it is important to recognize that paraphrased material must be credited.
+It is important to recognize that paraphrased material must be credited.

 Put quotation marks around direct quotes, the information that you have copied word-for-word from the source.
 You can also use a highlight color or some other code that identifies exact copy material.

-It is better to copy your sources exact words than closely paraphrase or slightly alter the author’s words.
+It is better to copy your source’s exact words than to closely paraphrase or slightly alter the author’s words.
 It is difficult to safely use closely paraphrasing material at a later time when you are actually writing your paper.
 You run the risk of plagiarizing if you don’t remember which words were the author’s and which were yours.

-Words that are an exact copy of the original should always be identified by quotation marks or, for longer quotes, set-off in an indented paragraph.
-The requirement to put quotation marks around material that has been exactly copied in the form of acknowledgment with which most people are familiar.
+The requirement to put quotation marks around material that has been exactly copied is the form of acknowledgment with which most people are familiar.
 However, while proper quotation will avoid plagiarism, it does not necessarily result in a good paper.

 If you are not sure, assume that an idea is not common knowledge and cite the source.
 It is much easier to remove a citation than it is to hunt down a citation and try to add it later.
-Finally, when in doubt, check with your professor.

 Any material you use in a paper from an online source, including information from the Web, should be acknowledged just as it would be if it came from a traditional print publication.
 Being in the electronic environment does not change the rules.